 A revolution in sports broadcasting technology

 All of which is true, but that’s not the full story.
 Over the past 10 to 15 years, a variety of powerful, lower-cost video production technologies –like NewTek’s TriCaster and Blackmagic Design’s ATEM Mini production switchers, to name a few – have become commonplace.
-Paired with IP video streaming capabilities, either built-in or independent, and the internet, these solutions have made a lasting mark on sports production.
+Paired with IP video streaming capabilities, either built-in or independent, and the internet, these solutions have made a lasting mark on sports broadcasts.

+Not to mention, this also revolutionizes college sports live broadcasts.
 For high schools, small colleges and even large university athletics, especially when it comes to non-marquee university sports (i.e. everything but football and basketball), the lower cost of these tools compared to what came before has ignited a revolution in the cost structure of producing and streaming all sorts of live video productions, including sports.

 With that rework of the financial equation, suddenly niche sports, like girls’ high school volleyball or NCAA Division II and III track events, have become possible to produce, especially using students to run cameras and perform other production functions.